teja2010/async_task_manager/README.md

 # async_task_manager (WIP)

 Build a system which brings a few functional programming concepts to C. The program is made of functions and their connections.
-Submit all functions and a description of connection to build the the program.
+Submit all functions and a description of connection to build the program.

 1. Simple task manager which starts N_CPU kernel threads.
 2. Tasks submitted to the manager are run using lightweigth fibers.
 IO using async IO (epoll).